Understanding agentic AI: A future-ready guide for HR leaders

 These insights can be delivered in real time to decision-makers, helping them test various options before making staffing or structural changes.
 By integrating with payroll and finance systems, agents can provide a clearer picture of budget impact.
 This enables faster, more informed decisions that balance financial discipline with talent needs, while reducing the reliance on manual spreadsheet modelling or slow approval chains.

-Risks and governance: What HR must plan for in the era of agentic AI
+Risks and governance: What HR must plan for in the era of agentic AI systems

 Decision transparency and accountability